 Solution 1: Use a professional video repair software

-You can fix choppy, truncated, broken, jittery, grainy, erroneous or any other kind of corrupt videos with the help of professional software such as Stellar Repair for Video.
+You can fix choppy, truncated, broken, jittery, grainy, erroneous, or any other kind of corrupt video with the help of professional software such as Stellar Repair for Video.

 Steps to fix corrupt Hubsan H501s videos: